I present to you Cookie Dough Macarons. Combining two of my favorite things: cookie dough, and macarons.

 Cookie Dough Buttercream

-- Place butter in the bowl of a stand mixer.
+Place the butter in the bowl of a stand mixer.
 Cream for 30 seconds at high speed.

-- Slowly start to add brown sugar.
+Slowly start to add the brown sugar.
 Cream for 60 seconds.

 - Turn mixer off.
 Add sifted powdered sugar to the bowl.
 Mix on low.